Simple Recipes for Weeknights

 After a crazy day the last thing I want to do is stand in front of the stove stirring and checking things.
 Instead, I turn the oven up high, pile the food onto a big pan, get it in there and walk away.
 I then have time to check email, fold laundry, play with my kids, sip on a cup of tea while reading a magazine or even to sit down with my husband and talk about the day.

-This Oven-Roasted Sausage, Tomatoes and Pearl Onions on Spaghetti Squash is such a simple recipe and, the best part, it becomes delicious with very little work from me.
+This Roasted Sausage with veggies over spaghetti squash is such a simple recipe and, the best part, it becomes delicious with very little work from me.

 Set a timer.